mhaugrud/msumcspy/_sources/GUIandEventDrivenProgramming/01_intro_gui.rst

 A **graphical user interface** (GUI) allows a user to interact with a computer program using a pointing device that manipulates small pictures on a computer screen.
-The small pictures are called ``icons`` or ``widgets``.
+The small pictures are called **icons** or **widgets**.
 Various types of pointing devices can be used, such as a mouse, a stylus pen, or a human finger on a touch screen.

-We refer to programs that use a **graphical user interface** as "GUI programs."
+We refer to programs that use a graphical user interface as "GUI programs."
 A GUI program is very different from a program that uses a **command line interface** which receives user input from typed characters on a keyboard.
-Typically programs that use a **command line interface** perform a series of tasks in a predetermined order and then terminate.
+Typically programs that use a command line interface perform a series of tasks in a predetermined order and then terminate.
 However, a GUI program
-creates the ``icons`` and ``widgets`` that are displayed to a user and then it simply waits for the user to interact with them.
+contains the icons and widgets that are displayed to a user and then it simply waits for the user to interact with them.
 The order that tasks are performed by the program is under the user's control -- not the program's control!
 This means a GUI program must keep track of the "state" of its processing and respond correctly to user commands that are given in any order the user chooses.
-This style of programming is called "event driven programming."
+This style of programming is called **event-driven programming**.
 In fact, by definition, all *GUI programs* are *event-driven programs*.

 GUI Programming